-Commentary: See Figure 4 for minimum welding patterns.
-Side lap fasteners can be welds, screws, crimps (button punching), or other methods approved by the designer.
-Welding side laps on thickness of less than 0.028 inches may cause large burn holes and is not recommended.
+Commentary: See figure 4 for minimum welding patterns.
+Side lap fasteners can be welds, screws, crimps (button-punching), or other methods approved by the designer.
+Welding side laps on thickness less than 0.028 inches may cause large burn holes, and is not recommended.
 The objective of side lap fastening is to prevent differential sheet deflection during concrete loading and therefore to prevent side joints from opening.
 The five foot limit on side lap spacing is based on experience.

 The deck contractor should not leave loose deck at the end of the day as the wind may displace the sheets and cause injury to persons or property.
 If studs are being welded to the top flange of the beams, then deck sheets should be butted over the supports.
+Gaps are acceptable at butted ends.